RachidaSK/states-rebuilder-examples/007-clean_architecture_dane_mackier_app/README.md

     |        |
     |        | **- common :**(common utilities shared inside the ui)
 ```

+For more detail on the implemented clean architecture read [this article](https://medium.com/flutter-community/clean-architecture-with-states-rebuilder-has-never-been-cleaner-6c9b91c3b9b6#a588)

 # Domain
 ## Entities
 > Entities are mutable objects with unique IDs.
 They are the in-memory representation of the data that was retrieved from the persistence store (data_source).
 They must contain all the logic it controls.
 They should be validate just before persistance.